Postgraduate Students Conference

-The German Historical Institute London held its 17th postgraduate students' conference on 10-11 January 2013.
+The German Historical Institute London held its 20th postgraduate students conference on 7-8 January 2016.
 Its intention was to give postgraduate research students in the UK and Ireland working on German history an opportunity to present their work-in-progress, and to discuss it with other students working in the same field.
-The Institute also aimed to present itself as a research centre for German history in London, and to introduce postgraduates to the facilities it offers as well as to the Institute's Research Fellows.
+The Institute also introduced the participants to its role as a research centre for German history in London and to the facilities it offers (conference and lecture programme, library etc.) as well as to the Institute's Research Fellows.

-In selecting students to give a presentation, preference was given to those in their second or third year who had possibly already spent a period of research in Germany.
-Twelve projects in all were introduced in plenary sessions held over two and a half days.
-Sessions were devoted to the early modern period, the nineteenth century, the First World War, the Weimar Republic, the Third Reich, the 1930s/60s and the GDR.
-Most of the papers concentrated on the twentieth century.
-Participants gave a short summary of their work containing general ideas, leading questions, sources, and initial findings, and this was followed by a discussion.
+In selecting students to give a presentation, preference was given to those in their second or third year who had already spent a period of research in Germany.
+Fifteen projects in all were introduced in plenary sessions chaired by the GHIL research fellows.
+Papers were devoted to the Thirty Years War, the late eighteenth century, Imperial Germany, the Weimar Republic, the Third Reich, and the history of the GDR.
+The majority of papers concentrated on the twentieth century, but there were a substantial number of presentations on earlier periods as well.
+Participants gave a short summary of their work containing general ideas, leading questions, sources, initial findings, and this was followed by a discussion.

-As well as discussing their subjects and methodologies, the participants exchanged information about practical difficulties such as language and transcription problems, how to locate sources, and finding one's way around German archives.
-Information about institutions that give grants for research in Germany was also exchanged.
-The German Historical Institute can offer support here by facilitating contact with German archives and providing letters of introduction which may be necessary for students to gain access to archives or specific source collections.
-In certain cases it may help students to make contact with particular German universities and professors.
-The German Historical Institute also provides scholarships for research in Germany (see above).
+As well as discussing their subjects and methodologies, the participants exchanged information about practical difficulties such as how to locate sources, and finding one's way around German archives.
+On the morning of the first day, Dr Dorothea McEwan, the former archivist of the Warburg Institute, gavet a course on German handwriting.
+Attended by most participants the palaeography course was welcomed as a very valuable introduction to the study of old manuscripts and records.
+The German Historical Institute can also offer support by facilitating contact with German archives and providing letters of introduction which may be necessary for students to gain access to archives or specific source collections.

-Next year's postgraduate students' conference will take place from Thursday 9 to Friday 10 January 2014.
-If you are interested in attending, please inform the Secretary (email: abellamy(ghi)ghil.ac.uk) before 30 November 2013 and include the following details:
+Next year's postgraduate students conference, which is open to all postgraduate students enrolled at a British or Irish university, will take place from Thursday 12 to Friday 13 January 2017.
+If you are interested in attending, please register with the Secretary (email: abellamy(ghi)ghil.ac.uk) before 30 November 2016 and include the following details:

 - full contact details (including email address and telephone number),